 everybody has 4 parathyroid glands, we could potentially get tumors in all four glands.
-This is almost impossible, however.
-It is usually just one or with hyperparathyroidism have just one or two parathyroid tumors.
+This is almost impossible, however, because the person would with hyperparathyroidism have just one or two parathyroid tumors.
 In January, 2010 we published that we operated on and cured for hyperparathyroidism to show average published another article on 16,500 patients in the Journal of the